 Managing a list in a spreadsheet is a great example of data that does not contain numbers, but still can be used in a spreadsheet.
 Great examples of spreadsheet lists include telephone, to-do, and grocery lists.

 Spreadsheets can keep track of your favorite player stats or stats on the whole team.
 With the collected data, you can also find averages, high scores, and statistical data.
 Spreadsheets can even be used to create tournament brackets.

 What is an active worksheet?

 An active worksheet is the worksheet that is currently open.
 For example, in the Excel picture above, the sheet tabs at the bottom of the window show "Sheet1," "Sheet2," and "Sheet3," with Sheet1 being the active worksheet.
 The active tab usually has a white background behind the tab name.

 How many worksheets open by default?

-In Microsoft Excel and OpenOffice Calc by default there are three sheet tabs that open (Sheet1, Sheet2, and Sheet3).
+In Microsoft Excel 2016 and earlier and OpenOffice Calc, by default, there are three sheet tabs that open (Sheet1, Sheet2, and Sheet3).
 In Google Sheets, your spreadsheets starts with one sheet (Sheet1).

 What is the length limit of a worksheet name?